Diamond cubic: Mathematical structure

-(a, b, c, d) → (a + b − c − d, a − b + c − d, −a + b + c − d).

 Because the diamond structure forms a distance-preserving subset of the four-dimensional integer lattice, it is a partial cube.

 Yet another coordinatization of the diamond cubic involves the removal of some of the edges from a three-dimensional grid graph.
 In this coordinatization, which has a distorted geometry from the standard diamond cubic structure but has the same topological structure, the vertices of the diamond cubic are represented by all possible 3d grid points and the edges of the diamond cubic are represented by a subset of the 3d grid edges.